 - Get some mud therapy in the children’s garden at the US Botanic Garden, now open again for visitors!
 The outdoor garden is a beautiful place for children to play and explore.
 Kids can dig, water plants, climb, and run through a tunnel of mist.
 Moreover, you can head indoors to admire plants in climate-controlled conditions.
 Admission is free.

 - Need more plants plus lots of space to run?
 We’ve got you covered at the FREE National Arboretum in NE DC.
-It has 446 acres of land and an excellent youth garden.
+It has 446 acres of land, a bonsai museum and an excellent youth garden.

 - Make friends with farm animals.
 DC might be more famous for its museums and monuments, but the region also has a wealth of farms and petting zoos.
 Your kids can get up close and personal with cows, chickens, and farm history all over the region.
 Check out our guide of 30+ best places to see and experience animals.